 We already covered the importance of managing your time.
 However, planning for productivity is different.

-If you have 8-10 hours in a day, you should plan your work in a way that will allow you to complete your work in 60 percent of that time.
-20 percent of your time should go towards allocating and delegating work.
-The other 20 percent should go towards untimely problems that arise daily.
+If you have 8-10 work hours a day, you should plan your work in a way that will allow you to complete your work in 60 percent of that time.
+20 percent of your time should go towards allocating and delegating repeatable work.
+The other 40 percent should go towards untimely problems that arise daily.

 Furthermore, completing 100 percent of your planned work in 60 percent of your time also sets a good example to your co-workers on the importance of efficient planning.